Low-Sugar Strawberry Jam

 - Yield: 4 1-cup (half pint) jars 1x

 - Method: stovetop

 - Cuisine: American

-- 4 ½ tablespoon low sugar pectin (I use Ball)
+- 2 tbsp low sugar pectin (such as Ball)

-- Place strawberries, water, and lemon juice in a large stock pot.
-Stir in pectin and heat the mixture over high heat until it comes to a rolling boil that cannot be stirred down.
+- Heat the mixture over medium high heat.
+Bring mixture to a rolling boil that cannot be stirred down.
 Make sure you are stirring the whole time to prevent the bottom from scorching.

-- Add sugar and return to a rolling boil.
+- Add the sugar and return to a rolling boil.
 Continue boiling for one minute while stirring.
 Careful, as the mixture will splatter!
 Remove from heat.

 - If you are not canning the jam, let cool for a few minutes before pouring into containers.
 Allow at least an hour in the refrigerator to firm up.
 Store covered in the refrigerator for up to a week.
 It can also be frozen in freezer-safe containers.